 Eventually the area became developped into a hamlet.
 Because the place was in a remote isolated mountainous area that receives heavy snowfall, little interaction occurred between the village and the rest of the country.
 Hence the village developed a unique culture.

-The most striking element of this unique culture is the architecture of the houses.
-The thick thatched roof of the houses is something you rarely see, if ever, in other parts of Japan.
-The village still has some 114 houses of that type!
+The most striking element of this unique culture is the architecture of the houses refered to as "kominka" (古民家) in Japanese.
+The thick thatched roof of the houses is something you very rarely see in any other part of Japan.
+The village still has some 114 houses of these wooden kominka style houses.

 The rooves were made to withstand the heavy snowfall.
 The already beautiful village turns into something even more outsanding and charming in the winter!
 People still actually live in those houses.

 If you don't mind the cold (the temperature is around 0 degrees Celsius during the daytime), winter is arguably the best season to visit the village.
 You can witness a scene unlike any other.
 Due to climatic conditions, the village usually gets covered with a thick layer of snow.
 Paths are plowed through the roads for locals and tourists to walk through the village.

 You'll be amazed at the scenery of these houses in winter after a heavy snowfall.
 They were built in a very simple way, without any nails or metals.

 When the sun comes out, with the reflection of the light on the pure white snow, everything is so bright!
 This kind of winter atmosphere is very uplifting and might help you deal with the winter blues for a day.
 The area is so pristine, and the village so charming that you'll feel like a child in a winter wonderland.